franklu2014/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 **What are the benefits of the parameter sampler you chose?**

 In the configuration of HyperDrive, we use RandomParameterSampling to randomly sample the `C` papameter from a Uniform distribution between [0.01, 10].
-Sampling this way can explore the parameter space randomly when the ballpark is unknown, so it will find the suitable hyperparameter faster than exhausting the possible range.
+HyperDrive has 3 samplers: GridParameterSampling, BayesianParameterSampling, and RandomParameterSampling.
+GridParameterSampling works with discrete parameters and isn't suitable for our case here.
+BayesianParameterSampling requires much more resources to explore the hyperparameter space, which might exceed the limits on experiment VM.
+On the other hand, RandomParameterSampling works with continuous parameters and requires less resource, therefore it's chosen.

 **What are the benefits of the early stopping policy you chose?**